certifaction/hinsign-cli/README.md

   <tr valign="top">
    <td>Create
    </td>
-   <td>- CHMED16A e-prescription ID must be a randomly generated ID, according to the UUID standard<br>- CHMED16A e-prescription ID must be unique and not issued yet
+   <td>- CHMED16A E-Prescription ID must be a randomly generated ID, according to the UUID standard<br>- CHMED16A E-Prescription ID must be unique and not issued yet
    </td>
   </tr>
   <tr valign="top">
    <td>Revoke
    </td>
-   <td>CHMED16A e-prescription ID must exist
+   <td>CHMED16A E-Prescription ID must exist
    </td>
   </tr>
   <tr valign="top">
    <td>Dispense
    </td>
-   <td>- CHMED16A e-prescription ID must exist<br>- CHMED16A e-prescription ID must not have been revoked<br>- If the CHMED16A e-prescription ID was fully dispensed, further dispensations must be forced (see <a href="https://github.com/certifaction/hinsign-cli#424-recording-an-e-prescription-dispensation">4.2.4.
-Recording an e-prescription Dispensation</a>)
+   <td>- CHMED16A E-Prescription ID must exist<br>- CHMED16A E-Prescription ID must not have been revoked<br>- If the CHMED16A E-Prescription ID was fully dispensed, further dispensations must be forced (see <a href="https://github.com/certifaction/hinsign-cli#424-recording-an-E-Prescription-dispensation">4.2.4.
+Recording an E-Prescription Dispensation</a>)
    </td>
   </tr>
   <tr valign="top">